 A safety campaign where people feeling unsafe on a date can discreetly ask for help using a code-word is being rolled out across the UK.

-It works by allowing people to ask our driver about 'Angela' if they feel uncomfortable and the driver will take the apprprite action to ensure you are taken home alone safely.
+It works by allowing people to ask our driver about 'Angela' if they feel uncomfortable and the driver will take the apprpriate action to ensure you are taken home alone

 The campaign is the brainchild of Lincolnshire County Council and has been successfully trialled in Lincoln.

 The county council said the sexual violence awareness campaign has attracted a lot of interest around the UK, including from the Met Police in London.

 Pubs in the boroughs of Merton and Wimbledon are among the first to sign up to it.

 The authority has also received enquires from police and safety organisations who want to use the campaign in Australia, Canada, America, Argentina and

 Hayley Child, Sexual Violence & Abuse Strategy Coordinator for Lincolnshire County Council, came up with the idea and is delighted with the response it has

 "We'd seen that a few individual pubs around the country had done similar messages at the bar saying that if people's dates weren't going well the bar staff would help

 and call them a cab," she said.